15minutOdmora/Speedometer/README.md

 A Python project for tracking vehicles and measuring their approximate speeds from a still camera video feed.
 Using OpenCV for image manipulation.

-## Example: A week of approximate car speeds on a school road
+## Example: 10 days of approximate car speeds on a school road

 In this example I've set up a cheap home security cam(Tapo c100) at my neighburs balcony.
 The Tapo cam offers a rtsp stream wich I used.
 The balcony directly overlooks the road next to the apartment building I live in.
 The road is a school road, meaning, the speed limit is 30km/h.